 I am represented by Andrew Gordon at David Higham Associates.
 I write on books for The Guardian and the Times Literary Supplement, as well as many other outlets in the past.
 The journalism page on this blog has links to some of this material.

-At the moment I’m also undertaking a project with Melville House publishers whereby I’m reading all their Art of the Novella series and blogging about them.
+Recently I undertook a project with Melville House publishers whereby I read all their Art of the Novella series and blogged about them.
 Read more here.

-I am a lecturer in Creative and Professional Writing at St Mary’s, Twickenham, and a tutor in the School of Literature, Drama and Creative Writing at the University of East Anglia, where I did the MA in Creative Writing, receiving the Malcolm Bradbury Bursary, and then a PhD in Creative and Critical Writing, which comprised Randall, or The Painted Grape, and a critical essay, Beyond Ekphrasis: The Role and Function of Artworks in the Novels of Don DeLillo.
+I am a lecturer in Creative and Professional Writing at St Mary’s, Twickenham, where I am programme director for both the undergraduate and postgraduate courses.
+Previously I tuaght in the School of Literature, Drama and Creative Writing at the University of East Anglia, where I did the MA in Creative Writing, receiving the Malcolm Bradbury Bursary, and then a PhD in Creative and Critical Writing, which comprised Randall, or The Painted Grape, and a critical essay, Beyond Ekphrasis: The Role and Function of Artworks in the Novels of Don DeLillo.

 I have taught various undergraduate modules on Creative Writing and The Writing of Journalism, and have also taught on the Kingston Writing School’s Summer Programme in Athens, and the National Academy of Writing’s Summer School in Cambridge.
 I have run a Creative Writing workshop at the last three LSE Literature Festivals, appeared on BBC Radio 4’s Open Book, won a Literary Death Match, and continue to read from my fiction any chance I get.